All Episodes

 Yes, absolutely.

-That um your buddy did a good job.
+Your buddy did a good job.

 Then the union wanted a redo.

-That is a big big win for workers' rights.
+That is a big, big win for workers' rights.

-No, no, I'm I'm glad you did.
+No, no, I'm glad you did.

-The unions have just become very emboldened, and I just I laugh when I hear the media say, Oh, they're not really in it for Obama this time, they're mad with him.
+And I laugh when I hear the media say, oh, they're not really in it for Obama this time.

 Baloney.

-Nonetheless, okay, so in the last couple of minutes, Big Tent, your book, one of the other things you point out in the book that I particularly like because I say it all the time, and it really people perk up when you say this, and and the left really doesn't like it, even though it's true.
+Nonetheless, okay, so in the last couple of minutes, Big Tent, your book, one of the other things you point out in the book that I particularly like because I say it all the time, and it really ⁇ people perk up when you say this, and the left really doesn't like it, even though it's true.

 The American Revolution was a conservative revolution.